 Stomach and intestinal problems: The safety and effectiveness of using this medication have not been established for people who have inflammatory bowel disease (e.g., Crohn's disease, ulcerative colitis) or slowed movement through the intestinal tract due to diabetes.
 If you have either of these conditions, you should not use this medication.

-Thyroid cancer: If you or a family member have ever had medullary thyroid cancer or multiple endocrine neoplasia syndrome type 2 (MEN 2), you should not use this medication.
+Thyroid cancer: It is not clear whether this medication increases the risk of developing certain types of thyroid cancer.
+If you or a family member have ever had medullary thyroid cancer or multiple endocrine neoplasia syndrome type 2 (MEN 2), you should not use this medication.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you are planning to become pregnant, this medication should be stopped at least 3 months before becoming pregnant.
 If you become pregnant while using this medication, contact your doctor immediately.

 Breast-feeding: It is not known if exenatide extended-release passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children and adolescents less than 18 years of age.

 Seniors: If you are a senior, you may be more sensitive to the effects of this medication and be more likely to experience side effects.

 What other drugs could interact with this medication?

 There may be an interaction between exenatide extended-release and any of the following:

 If you are taking any of these medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to: